hoovercj/vscode-ghc-mod/README.md

 - `ghc-mod check`

 ## Next steps
 The extension is based heavily on the [ghc-mod package][ghc-mod-atom] for atom.
-Currently everything is smashed into the main `server.ts` file but should be extracted as in the atom package.
-Then additional ghc-mod commands can be added.
+The file `ghcModProcess.ts` serves as a wrapper for a childProcess which can be issued ghc-mod commands.
+Currently everything else is smashed into the main `server.ts` but should be changed to reflect the better organization of the atom package.

 [example-server-docs]: https://code.visualstudio.com/docs/extensions/example-language-server
 [ghc-mod-instructions]: http://www.mew.org/~kazu/proj/ghc-mod/en/install.html